Eliminate litter. End waste. Improve places.

 Evidence from more than 40 other countries and regions around the world shows that these schemes work and suggest that, if we get DRS right, we should see collection rates for drink containers increase to well above 90%, producing clean material for recycling and preventing them from littering our streets and polluting our waterways and, ultimately, our oceans.

-We also wrote to the Prime Minister as part of a coalition of leading environmental organisations including CPRE, Surfers Against Sewage, Marine Conservation Society and Greenpeace calling on him to introduce a UK-wide “all-in” Deposit Return Scheme for drinks containers.
+We also wrote to the former Prime Minister Rishi Sunak as part of a coalition of leading environmental organisations including CPRE, Surfers Against Sewage, Marine Conservation Society and Greenpeace calling on him to introduce a UK-wide “all-in” Deposit Return Scheme for drinks containers.

 *The plan for Extended Producer Responsibility (EPR) could also transform the way in which we tackle waste - you can read more here.